esajdak/customCrafts/timeLog.md

 ~5 hours on exercise (I'm really bad at paying attention to how much time I actually spent on it)

 ## Week 5 ##
+A little over 1.5 hours on videos, maybe an additional 1 hour trouble shooting the exercise besides doing it with videos.

 ## Week 6 ##